smizell/verbose/docs/specification.rst

 5. ``embedAs`` - Ways to inform the client how an item should be transcluded
 6. ``href`` - URL for the link
 7. ``mapsTo`` - An array of Verbose Paths to map a link to another property
+8. ``typesOf`` - For pointing to another semantic or schema for the link

 Example
 #######